Laura Richardson: Iraq War

 In 2003, Richardson said she believed weapons inspections in Iraq should have continued, and that she did not favor an invasion.
 She was asked by anti-war groups to support a Long Beach City Council resolution declaring the city's opposition to the Iraq War.
-She did not support this resolution, but cosponsored a resolution declaring support for local members of the National Guard.
+She did not support this resolution, but co-sponsored a resolution declaring support for local members of the National Guard.
 Once hostilities began, she stated that it was important to support the troops.
 She argued that once Saddam Hussein was caught and executed, American troops should have come home.
 She supports a withdrawal plan beginning in six months, according to her mailers, which often contain pictures of former president George W. Bush with a slash mark through his image, indicating her opposition to Bush's policies.
 She pledged to oppose any new spending for war in Iraq.

-Same-sex marriage

-She co-wrote AB 43, the bill that would legalize same-sex marriage in California.
-Governor Arnold Schwarzenegger vetoed AB 43 in 2007.

 Prisons

 Richardson supported AB 900 to create 40,000 more prison beds in California at the cost of $7.4 billion.